godotengine/godot-docs/tutorials/3d/introduction.rst

 maps are, however, limited.
 The more they are used, the less the quality overall.

-It is possible to use [[Light Baking]], to avoid using large amount of real-time lights and improve performance.
+It is possible to use :ref:`doc_light_baking`, to avoid using large amount of real-time lights and improve performance.